Scholarship of Teaching and Learning Excellence Award

 - All components of the nomination application must be submitted as a single packet; either as a single document or multiple documents submitted attached to a single electronic mail message.
 PDF is the preferred format.

 Nomination application packets should be electronically submitted to Kate Priddy at email@example.com.

 Presentation Of Awards

 The Award recipient will:

-- Choose one AACN conference that they would like to attend during the following academic year; the registration fee for that conference will be waived.
+- Choose one from the following conferences to attend and receive your award during the following academic year: Faculty Development, Hot Issues, or Baccalaureate, Masters, or Doctoral Education conferences.
+The registration fee for your chosen conference will be waived.
 If the award recipient is a team, only one member of the team will receive a waived registration conference fee.